tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

       - $ref: '#/components/parameters/lngParam'
 ```

 Notice that the `parameters` are stored under `components/parameters`.
-Now let's define the parameters one time:
+Now let's define the parameters one time in `components`:

 ```yaml
 components: